cosmic-utils/.github/profile/README.md

 - Chronos:  simple and intuitive Pomodoro timer for the COSMIC™ desktop.
 - Tasks:  A simple task management application for the COSMIC™ desktop.
 - Stellarshot:  A simple backup application using Rustic for the COSMIC™ desktop.
-- Weather:  Weather app written in Rust and libcosmic.
+- Forecast:  Weather app written in Rust and libcosmic.
 - Examime: A system information viewer for the COSMIC™ desktop.
 - Tweaks for COSMIC™: A tweaking tool for the COSMIC™ desktop.
 - WebApps:  Web applications at your fingertips.